X

 114 Miles

-From Butte, take I-15 west to Interstate Highway 90 heading north, then exit onto State Highway 1 to Anaconda (look for the smokestack), where you’ll ride the 64-mile Pintler Veterans Memorial Scenic Highway to Drummond.
-On the way, stop at The Lakehouse for a bite to eat just before Georgetown Lake.
-From there, visit Philipsburg, and check out what’s on tap at Philipsburg Brewing.
-Once you reach Drummond, grab a burger at Parker’s Restaurant—they’ve got 135 burgers to choose from!
-From there, take I-90 east to Deer Lodge and tour the Old Montana Prison and Auto Museum and/or the Grant-Kohrs Ranch National Historic Site.
-Overnight at the Old Montana Inn or Western Big Sky Inn.
+From Butte, take I-15 west to Interstate Highway 90, heading north, then exit onto State Highway 1 to Anaconda.
+Keep an eye out for the smokestack, one of the tallest free-standing brick structures in the world.
+As you continue along the Pintler Veterans Memorial Scenic Highway, 64 miles to Drummond, stop at The Lakehouse, just before Georgetown Lake, for a delicious meal.
+Next, visit Philipsburg and explore the variety of brews at Philipsburg Brewing Co.
+Once you reach Drummond, grab a burger at Parker’s Restaurant, featuring an impressive selection of 135 burgers.
+Continue your journey by taking I-90 east to Deer Lodge and explore the Old Montana Prison and Auto Museum and/or the Grant-Kohrs Ranch National Historic Site.
+Finally, head east on I-90 to exit 122 and spend the night at the relaxing Fairmont Hot Springs Resort.

 For more information: